The 27 Best Employee Benefits Packages and Perks for 2021

 - Office Events: Sometimes one of the best perks for employees is simply getting together to do something social which has nothing to do with work.
 Office events like parties or happy hours can do just that.
 This can happen in-person or virtually if your team works remotely (and if it’s the latter for your team, check out this article we wrote featuring 24 Virtual Team Building Activity Ideas to Engage Remote Employees).

 - Team Building Activities: With many teams feeling strained and stressed by the pandemic and many others being physically disconnected due to work-from-home mandates, finding ways to create connections between employees is more important than ever.
 Team building activities are a great way to help your colleagues bond, relax, have fun, and hone their professional skills while they’re at it.
-And if your team is working remotely, don’t worry—there are a ton of incredible virtual team building options as well.
+And if your team is working remotely, don’t worry—there are a ton of incredible virtual team building options as well, including:

 4 Mental and Physical Wellness-Focused Employee Benefits Packages and Perks